 This course is a four week (40 hours per week) clinical experience and functions as a continuum for Clinical Practicum II.
-This course provides the student with the opportunity to advance skills taught in previous course work.
-The student will apply previous knowledge under direct clinical supervision.
-Students will be required to demonstrate practical and theoretical competence to pass this course.
-Pre-requisite: RET2710C
+This course provides the student with the opportunity to advance skills taught

 Clinical Practicum IV

 This course is a four week (40 hours per week) clinical experience that is focused on the care of pediatric and newborn patients.
 This course provides the student with the opportunity to practice skills taught in previous course work.
 The student will apply previous knowledge under clinical supervision.
 Students will be required to demonstrate practical and theoretical competence to pass this course.
 Pre-requisite RET2934C